Converting a Freestyle project to a Declarative Pipeline

 Creating a Pipeline project in Jenkins and adding a Jenkinsfile

 After generating a Jenkinsfile from a Freestyle project and editing the Jenkinsfile, the next step is to add the Jenkinsfile to a Pipeline or Multibranch Pipeline project as the configuration file.
 First, create the Pipeline project in Jenkins.
-Afterwards, add the Jenkinsfile to the project by copying and pasting it in the Pipeline editor or by storing it in an SCM like GitHub, and connecting the repository to the Pipeline project.
+Afterward, add the Jenkinsfile to the project by copying and pasting it in the Pipeline editor or by storing it in an SCM like GitHub, and connecting the repository to the Pipeline project.

 To create a Pipeline project and add the Jenkinsfile: